-Get the latest coronavirus (Covid-19) updates for Portugal with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for the Algarve with current travel advice and statistics on new cases per 100,000 and vaccine.

 Below are the temperatures expected today at popular destinations in the Algarve.
 Select a destination to compare today's forecast with average weather conditions.

 The weather guide for Algarve shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Which is the hottest month in the Algarve?